pniederw/expecty/README.md

 # Expecty

-Expecty brings power assertions known from [Groovy](http://groovy.codehaus.org) and [Spock](http://spockframework.org) to Scala.
+Expecty brings power assertions as known from [Groovy](http://groovy.codehaus.org) and [Spock](http://spockframework.org) to the [Scala](http://scala-lang.org) language.
 It is a micro library that aims to do one thing well.
 Expecty is licensed under the Apache 2 license.

 ## Examples